Gen AI Hacks That Will Cut Development Time in Half: How to Guide

 I think we might be.

-To make sure we’re not wasting time and resources using Gen AI to build solutions that don’t provide real value, we need to:
+To make sure we’re not wasting time and resources using Gen AI to build solutions that don’t really provide users with real value, we need to:

 1. Speak to customers